 15. Boil up

-The boil up is another traditional Maori food which consists of pork bones (or whatever meat you have), vegetables and potatoes but you can use whatever is in the fridge.
+The boil up is another traditional Maori food that consists of pork bones (or whatever meat you have), vegetables and potatoes but you can use whatever is in the fridge.
 It’s a good way to use up food that needs to be eaten!

 Despite the name, this isn’t the New Zealand national dish, but if you go to a burger joint, you will most likely find a kiwi burger on the menu.
 It usually consists of a meat patty, lettuce, tomato, beetroot, a sauce and a fried egg.

 Kumera is the Maori word for sweet potato and is a super popular New Zealand food.
 The kiwis love sweet potatoes!
 Although this is not uniquely kiwi it’s a food that’s eaten a lot.
 I highly recommend trying sweet potato fries while you’re in New Zealand – they are delicious!